D: 2 Jul 2025 Main functions (--make-grm-bin...) Quick index search |

 .smiss (sample-based missing data report)Produced by --missing.
 A text file with a header line, and then one line per variant with the following columns:

-When dosages are present, MISSING_DOSAGE_CT will typically be slightly lower than MISSING_CT, since hardcalls normally aren't saved for dosages in (0.1, 0.9) or (1.1, 1.9). .sscore (sample scores)Produced by --score.
-A text file with a header line, and then one line per sample with the following columns:
+When dosages are present, MISSING_DOSAGE_CT will typically be slightly lower than MISSING_CT, since hardcalls normally aren't saved for dosages in (0.1, 0.9) or (1.1, 1.9). .snp (EIGENSOFT variant information file)Variant information file accompanying an EIGENSOFT .geno binary genotype table.
+Loaded with --eigfile/--eigsnp, and produced by --export eig[t].
+A text file with no header line, and one line per variant with the following three fields:

 .tfam (PLINK 1 sample information file)Sample information file accompanying a .tped file; identical format to .fam files. .tped (PLINK 1 variant-major text genotype table)Variant information + genotype call text file.
 Must be accompanied by a .tfam file.
 Loaded with --tfile, and produced by "--export tped".
 Contains no header line, and one line per variant with 2N+4 fields where N is the number of samples.
 The first four fields are the same as those in a .map file.
 The fifth and sixth fields are allele calls for the first sample in the .tfam file ('0' = no call); the 7th and 8th are allele calls for the second sample; and so on.
 All variants must be biallelic (or monomorphic, or all-missing). .traw (variant-major additive component file)Produced by "--export Av"; suitable for loading from R. Loaded with --import-dosage (note that several modifiers must be specified).
 A text file with a header line without a leading '#', and then one line per variant with the following N+6 fields (where N is the number of samples):